PowerShell/PowerShell/docs/building/windows-full.md

 Creating a deployable package out of them is **not a supported scenario**.

-The reason why we are building these binaries is we have components (i.e. workflows) that are not currently available in the CoreClr version.
+The reason why we are building these binaries is we have components (i.e. workflows) that are not currently available in the CoreCLR version.
-We want to make sure that CoreClr PowerShell changes don't introduce regressions in FullClr PowerShelll.
+We want to make sure that CoreCLR PowerShell changes don't introduce regressions in FullCLR PowerShell.

 It's possible to run (for test purposes) the dev version of these binaries as follows.

-Running Dev version of FullClr PowerShell
+Running Dev version of FullCLR PowerShell
 -----------------------------------------

 Running FullCLR version is not as simple as CoreCLR version.